 Surprising Talent – Painting

 Oftentimes, we learn about people diagnosed with dementia having talents they never had before.
-Nancy Wilson, also featured in VOICES with Dementia never wrote poetry and yet she’s had two books published of her poems.
+Nancy Nelson, also featured in VOICES with Dementia never wrote poetry and yet she’s had two books published of her poems.
 Lyn is no different.
 Her mother expresses shock, “She couldn’t even draw a straight line!”

 Lyn explains, “I started painting in December.
 I never picked up a paint brush [before] last December.”
 When asked why she paints, she answers, “One, I didn’t have anything else to do… I like to do it, because it helps me to relax.”